-Failing to pay your real property tax not only leads hefty penalties; it can also lead to your property being sold off by the government in part or as a whole
+Failing to pay your real property tax or amilyar not only leads hefty penalties; it can also lead to your property being sold off by the government in part or as a whole

 The cost of property ownership does not end at the purchase of real estate.
 In fact, in a way, it is just the beginning.
 Along with the monthly payments for the loan taken out to buy the property, there are also the expenses for repairs, maintenance, or improvements, which are eventually incurred down the line, as well as the insurance needed for the financial protection of the property.

 Then there is also the matter of taxes periodically imposed on the property, the most common of which is real property tax (RPT).
+Amilyar is the Tagalog word for real property tax, also known as land tax or property tax.
 According to the Local Government Code of 1991 or Republic Act no. 7160, property owners are required by law to pay RPT annually, which applies to all types of real properties, including lands, buildings, improvements, and machinery.

 In the event that the payment of the RPT is missed, then like with other taxes, there are penalties.